2006 Buenos Aires 200km: Report

 In front of more than 45,000 spectators, displaying much aptitude and aplomb, Argentina's Matías Rossi and Switzerland's Alain Menu, aboard a Chevrolet Astra of the Chevrolet Elaion team, the pairing came home winners of the third edition of the Buenos Aires 200 km, round 12 of the Argentinian TC2000 Championship.
 Second place went to Martín Basso and Brazil's Hoover Orsi (Ford YPF), and third to Fabián Flaqué and Ernesto Bessone (RV Competición).

 Buenos Aires, October 29, 2006.- In front of more than 45.000 spectators, displaying much aptitude and aplomb, Argentina's Matías Rossi and Switzerland's Alain Menu, aboard a Chevrolet Astra of the Chevrolet Elaion team, the pairing came home winners of the third edition of the Buenos Aires 200 km, round 12 of the Argentinian TC2000 Championship.
 Second place went to Martín Basso and Brazil's Hoover Orsi (Ford YPF), and third to Fabián Flaqué and Ernesto Bessone (RV Competición).

-A very inspired Rossi, as he usually is on each round, and a very efficient Menu, gave shape to a duo which dominated at Buenos Aires, because the "Grenadier" (as Rossi is known) -who drove the first stint- climbed through the field from 8th on the grid, to first place, and handed over his car in perfect condition to his co-driver, who kept it in front and escaped even further from his pursuers.
+Rossi and Menu, gave shape to a duo which dominated at Buenos Aires, because the "Grenadier" (as Rossi is known) -who drove the first stint- climbed through the field from 8th on the grid, to first place, and handed over his car in perfect condition to his co-driver, who kept it in front and escaped even further from his pursuers.

-Apart from the great show provided by these two, in this special event of TC2000, there are many things to point out which gave the day a special brilliance and added more ingredients to the fight for the title.
+Apart from the show provided by these two, in this event of TC2000, there are many things to point out which gave the day a special brilliance and added more ingredients to the fight for the title.
 The other contenders, Gabriel Ponce de León (Ford-YPF) and Juan Manuel Silva (Honda Petrobras Lubrax) faced a series of problems and did not add to their championship tally.

 Deception came quickly for "Pato" Silva, as on lap 3 he saw as his car's race ended after his co-driver was nerfed off the track by Flaqué (who stated that it was "unavoidable") at the exit of Ascari and ended up in the barriers.

 For Ponce de León the story was different, but finished in the same way.
 The driver from Junín started from 10th and was in 7th place when he stopped at the pits for the driver change on lap 17.
 After a very quick driver change (15 secs) the number 1 Focus stalled, but the team got it going rapidly again.
 All would come to an end when Brazil's David Muffato overdid things and hit the tyre barriers.